 Jeanne RoganGuidance Counselor Grades 7, 8 and 9MAPS Team LeaderDiversity Club AdvisorPSSA, PSAT, SAT, AP CoordinatorE-mail:

-(570) 546-3127 x3250No one truly knows what the 2020-2021 year will "look like" in our school due to the current pandemic.
-Please know that I am here to help and support parents and students as we take this journey together.
-Don't hesitate to contact me if there is anything I can do to be of support.
-We will work together to make the best of whatever situation is in our path.
-You can contact me at email@example.com.Here are a few helplines and resources you can access if you are in need of support, but students, please remember that the best thing you can do is talk to an adult if you feel you need help.Crisis Resources
+(570) 546-3127 x3250I'm excited for the 2021-2022 school year to begin!
+Please know that I am here to help and support parents and students in any way that I can as we make our way through the school year.Here are a few helplines and resources you can access if you are in need of support, but students, please remember that the best thing you can do is talk to an adult if you feel you need help.Crisis Resources

 - National Suicide Prevention Lifeline